TRxADE HEALTH, Inc. (NASDAQ:MEDS) Short Interest Down 42.5% in August

-TRxADE HEALTH, Inc. (NASDAQ:MEDS) saw a significant decline in short interest in August.
-As of August 13th, there was short interest totalling 250,000 shares, a decline of 42.5% from the July 29th total of 434,800 shares.
-Based on an average daily volume of 5,570,000 shares, the days-to-cover ratio is currently 0.0 days.
-Currently, 7.6% of the company’s stock are short sold.
+TRxADE HEALTH, Inc. (NASDAQ:MEDS) was the recipient of a large decrease in short interest during the month of August.
+As of August 13th, there was short interest totalling 250,000 shares, a decrease of 42.5% from the July 29th total of 434,800 shares.
+Based on an average trading volume of 5,570,000 shares, the short-interest ratio is currently 0.0 days.
+Currently, 7.6% of the shares of the stock are sold short.

-TRxADE HEALTH (NASDAQ:MEDS) last released its quarterly earnings results on Sunday, July 25th.
-The company reported ($0.17) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.09) by ($0.08).
-TRxADE HEALTH had a negative return on equity of 49.90% and a negative net margin of 40.70%.
-Analysts forecast that TRxADE HEALTH will post -0.51 EPS for the current year.
+A number of large investors have recently added to or reduced their stakes in MEDS.
+Blueshift Asset Management LLC purchased a new position in TRxADE HEALTH in the 2nd quarter valued at about $59,000.
+Renaissance Technologies LLC lifted its holdings in TRxADE HEALTH by 176.1% in the 1st quarter.
+Renaissance Technologies LLC now owns 110,700 shares of the company’s stock valued at $580,000 after purchasing an additional 70,600 shares in the last quarter.
+Finally, Vanguard Group Inc. purchased a new position in shares of TRxADE HEALTH during the 2nd quarter worth about $613,000.
+Institutional investors own 13.58% of the company’s stock.

-A number of brokerages have commented on MEDS.
-Maxim Group restated a “buy” rating and set a $11.00 price objective on shares of TRxADE HEALTH in a research note on Wednesday, July 28th.
-Zacks Investment Research cut TRxADE HEALTH from a “hold” rating to a “sell” rating in a research note on Thursday, July 29th.
-Finally, Colliers Securities restated a “buy” rating and set a $8.00 price objective on shares of TRxADE HEALTH in a research note on Tuesday, July 27th.
-One investment analyst has rated the stock with a sell rating and three have issued a buy rating to the company.
-The company has an average rating of “Buy” and an average price target of $11.33.
+A number of equities research analysts recently commented on the stock.
+Maxim Group reissued a “buy” rating and issued a $11.00 price objective on shares of TRxADE HEALTH in a research note on Wednesday, July 28th.
+Zacks Investment Research cut shares of TRxADE HEALTH from a “hold” rating to a “sell” rating in a research note on Thursday, July 29th.
+Finally, Colliers Securities reissued a “buy” rating and issued a $8.00 price objective on shares of TRxADE HEALTH in a research note on Tuesday, July 27th.
+One investment analyst has rated the stock with a sell rating and three have given a buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average price target of $11.33.

+TRxADE HEALTH (NASDAQ:MEDS) last released its earnings results on Sunday, July 25th.
+The company reported ($0.17) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.09) by ($0.08).
+TRxADE HEALTH had a negative net margin of 40.70% and a negative return on equity of 49.90%.
+As a group, equities analysts predict that TRxADE HEALTH will post -0.51 earnings per share for the current year.

 TRxADE HEALTH, Inc provides an online platform for pharmaceutical purchasers.
 It owns and operates a business-to-business web-based marketplace focuses on the United States pharmaceutical industry.
 The firm operates web-based market platform that enables trade among healthcare buyers and sellers of pharmaceuticals, accessories and services.